-Also known as the Welsh Corgis, these are small herding dogs represented by two separate breeds: the Pembroke Welsh Corgis and the Cardigan Welsh Corgis.
+Also known as the Welsh Corgi, these are small herding dogs represented by two separate breeds: the Pembroke Welsh Corgi and the Cardigan Welsh Corgi.
 There are many wonderful aspects to owning either of these adorable and active types of dogs.
 If you are the proper owner who can provide to attend to his needs, they make wonderful pets.

 There are pros and cons to owning any breed of dog.
 One of the things to consider when deciding upon a dog relates to his maintenance and grooming requirements.
 One basic question often comes to mind: Does this dog shed a lot?
 Will I have to brush his coat frequently?

 These are important questions when choosing any type of dog.
 If you are an impatient person or don’t have the time for intensive grooming, you are going to want a low-maintenance dog.

 So, do Corgis shed?
 Short answer: YES.
 But that’s just the beginning of it.
 Corgis are really big shedders.

 One of the cons you will have to deal with with any Corgis is his heavy hair shedding.
 The following article will address the ins-and-outs of shedding-related issues and Corgis.
 I hope that by the end of this article, you will have a better understanding of the following issues: